archive/github-actions-slack/README.md

 ![](https://img.shields.io/github/release/archive/github-actions-slack/all.svg)
 ![](https://snyk.io/test/github/archive/github-actions-slack/badge.svg)

-This Action allows you to send messages to Slack from your Github Actions.
+This Action allows you to send messages (and reactions) to Slack from your Github Actions.
 Supports Slack's required arguments as well as all the optional once.
 It's JavaScript-based and thus fast to run.

 ![Slack result](./images/slack-result.png "Slack result")